Once materials have been captured they become a resource that can be utilised for a variety of purposes at a later date…

 Record a podcast

-How – Use the web cam or built in microphone in your laptop, PC, phone or tablet.
-Share the video or audio files using the VLE or iTunesU.
+How – Use a webcam or built in microphone in your laptop, PC, phone or tablet.
+Share the video or audio files using Minerva, Mediasite, VideoLeeds, or iTunesU.

 Why – Provide a set of short focused resources that summarise key points or tackle complex issues which can be repeatedly accessed for revision.

-Case study – Aisha Walker of the School of Education used audio podcasts to deliver weekly notes as part of the delivery of a distance postgraduate course.
+Case study – Aisha Walker, School of Education, used audio podcasts to deliver weekly notes as part of the delivery of a distance postgraduate course.
 She found that even though these podcasts repeated content already available to these students in a text form, the feedback was very positive.
 This approach appeared to offer learning benefit over solely using text notes with one student commentating that the audio format aided her comprehension of a topic that she found difficult when reading the text notes.
 Read more about Aisha Walker’s podcasting experiences.

 Record activity on your computer screen